fbpx

 The Class Profile

-With respect to students’ undergraduate degrees, 29% of enrolled first-year MIT Sloan students pursued the field of engineering.
-Meanwhile, 23% of students arrived in Cambridge with academic backgrounds in business, and 17% of first-year students majored in economics.
-Two percent each of students pursued degrees in the humanities and computer science, and 15% majored in math and science.
+With respect to students’ undergraduate degrees, 33% of enrolled first-year MIT Sloan students had pursued the field of engineering.
+Meanwhile, 18% of students arrived in Cambridge with academic backgrounds in economics, and 16% of first-year students majored in business.
+Twelve percent had majored in math and science.
+The median undergraduate GPA came in at 3.61.

 Application Procedures